farshad-a/Dragino_LoRa_MQTT/mini-project/README.md

 # Project Status

-The provided code should not be used in production and can only be used for proof-of-concept validation.
+- The provided LoRa-MQTT implementation should not be used in production and can only be used for proof-of-concept validation.
+- LoRa network redundant packet filteration is not implemented when multiple LoRa gateways is used.

 # Getting Started